-Education revenue comprises revenue earned from the ticket sales to educational events or sales of education materials.
-Revenue is recognised when the event or sale occurs.
+Education revenue comprises revenue earned from the sales of educational materials, ticket sales to educational events, or ticket sales to educational courses.
+Revenue is recognised when the sale occurs for education materials.
+For events, revenue is recognised when the event occurs.